juhotuho10/projects/Python/minesweeper/README.md

 # Minesweeper
-A simple Minesweeper game with a way to set the grid size and number of mines
+A Minesweeper game with a way to set the grid size and number of mines

 Created in November 2021 as final project for a university Programming 1 course